-submission of all departmental application materials (in addition to the CSU application) Writing Proficiency Examination (WPE) and California Basic Educational Skills Test (CBEST).
-Although evidence of passing the WPE is not required for admission into the Master's degree programs, nor successful completion of CBEST for admission into the Pupil Personnel Services School Counseling Credential program, the WPE or its equivalent must be successfully completed prior to advancement to candidacy for the Master's degree and the CBEST must be successfully passed prior to completing the credential program.
+Writing Proficiency Examination (WPE) and California Basic Educational Skills Test (CBEST).
+Although evidence of passing the WPE is not required for admission into the Master's degree programs, nor successful completion of CBEST for admission into the Pupil Personnel Services School Counseling Credential program, the WPE or its equivalent must be successfully completed prior to advancement to candidacy for the Master's degree and the CBEST must be successfully passed prior to receiving the School Counseling Credential.

-(The Graduate Record Exam [GRE] or Miller Analogies Test are not required; however, these test scores may be included with the application for admission.)
+The Graduate Record Exam (GRE) or Miller Analogies Test are not required; however, these test scores may be included with the application for admission.